it-teams-dev/ctest-discounts-001/README.md

 In order to run the solution you have to define the url for the api of Product and customer which is basically the public folder of the current application.
 In my case I had a VM with Ubuntu on ip 10.10.10.210 so the setting from env was API=http://10.10.10.210/lumen/public/

-## Solution features
+## Solution features - Extensibility
-### Extensibility
-	Discount Tytpes are represented by classes implementing the IDisount interface found in the ..\app\Discount\Interfaces.
+Discount Types are represented by classes implementing the IDisount interface found in the ..\app\Discount\Interfaces.
 Each such class has to implement the methods
 - isDisountApplicable() : checking if the current discount is applicable to certain request context
 - applyDiscount : compute the actual discount as a value
-	 - getName : receive the human readable name of the discount type If a new discount type needs to be added, it will be implemented as a new implementation of the IDiscount interface, with the appropriate condition check and applyDiscount mechanics
+- getName : receive the human readable name of the discount type

+If a new discount type needs to be added, it will be implemented as a new implementation of the IDiscount interface, with the appropriate condition check and applyDiscount mechanics

 ## Relevant code inside the solution